MSPayneII/8-ball-fortune-teller-v2/README.md

 ### Reasons for choosing this project:

 - Take an existing application built with vanillaJS and rebuild it using React
-- Praticing building a CRUD application in React
+- Practice building a CRUD application in React
 - Connect the application to a relational Database

 ### MVP: